Oratorio Santa Cecilia

 Bologna's 'Sistine Chapel'

-In 1504, Giovanni Bentivoglio commissioned the decoration of the Oratory of Santa Cecilia from the same masters who frescoed his chapel in the nearby the church of San Giacomo Maggiore: Lorenzo Costa, Il Francia and Amico Aspertini, along with some of their students and helpers.
+In 1504, Giovanni Bentivoglio commissioned the decoration of this oratory from the same masters who frescoed his chapel in the nearby the church of San Giacomo Maggiore: Lorenzo Costa, Il Francia and Amico Aspertini, along with some of their students and helpers.

-They gave him his money's worth with their frescoes of lively scenes of the Lives of SS.
-Valeriano and Cecilia, dedicated to the patroness of music and her husband.
+They gave him his money's worth with their frescoes on the Lives of SS.
+Valeriano and Cecilia, all recently restored by Genus Bononiae.

 Panel 2.
 Valerian converted by Pope Urban (Costa)

 Panel 3.
 Baptism of Valerian by Pope Urban (attributed to the otherwise little-known Giovanni Maria Chiodarolo and Cesare Tamaroccio)

 Panel 4.
 SS.
 Cecilia and Valerian crowned by an angel (attributed to Costa and Francia's students, Bagnacavallo and Biagio Pupini).
 Celia had told Valerian on their wedding night that an angel was watching over her, who would punish him if he tried to consummate the marriage, but if he let her remain a virgin, the angel would love him.
 Valerian asked to see the angel, and Cecilia told him to go the third milestone of the Via Appia, where the Pope would baptise him.